Cancer-Research/Cancer-Research.github.io/README.md

 # Cancer Research is an open source web-crawler to crawl sites related to cancer research.
+MIT License